Tanzer boat banner

 New bulkhead piece is cut out and beveled.
 Tomorrow I will take it to the boat and spend a happy afternoon fiddling to fit it.
 I have no illusions that it will just slide in.
 After the fitting I know I will need to make it slightly smaller because I plan to epoxy and varnish the bulkhead and this will thicken it up again.

 I've located a few machine shops nearby and I will now call them and see if they can fabricate new Tanzer Chainplates.
 I will not make it bigger.
 There was no sign of stress on the bulkhead and no distortion of the screwholes so I don't see the need.
-I will also not use thicker and thus stronger metal because I think I prefer to see damage on the chainplate rather than on the mast fitting, where damage might not be so obvious and more expensive to fix.
+I will also not use thicker and thus stronger metal because I think I prefer to see damage on the chainplate where it is easy to spot than on the mast fitting or the stays, where damage might not be so obvious and more expensive to fix.
+When there is a lot of stress something has to give, I prefer to know what.

 Should the chainplate fail there is always a chance of grabbing the end and tying it down to something on deck.
 There is no chance of doing this if it fails from the top of the mast.